Federal Student Aid: Verification

 - students who edit the downloaded IRS information on their FAFSA.

 - Students will be instructed to send in specific materials to verify their information based on federal requirements.
-Some of these materials may include, but are not limited to, a verification form, an official federal tax return transcript from the IRS, W-2 wage statements, a statement of education purpose or verification of identity.
+Some of these materials may include, but are not limited to, a verification form, an official IRS federal tax return transcript, W-2 wage statements, a statement of education purpose or verification of identity, and declaration of untaxed income.

 - Until all verification requirements are completed, no funds will be awarded nor disbursed to the student.